Odd-Phoenix/Ethical-Hacking-Pentetration-Testing/README.md

 # Ethical Hacking & Pentetration Testing

- Some notes taken down on my learing process to becoming a Pentester.
+ Some screenshots and notes taken down during my learing process to becoming a security architect, which I turned into posts for my blog.